Election Day voting opens with some lines, scattered glitches and ample anxiety across the nation

 The year of the vote: How Americans surmounted a pandemic and dizzying rule changes so their voices would be heard

-Voters encountered a handful of obstacles Tuesday, including a snow quall in Manchester, N.H., and a few problems with machines and voter check-in systems in cities such as Columbus, Oh. and Philadelphia.
+Voters encountered a handful of obstacles Tuesday, including a snow squall in Manchester, N.H., and a few problems with machines and voter check-in systems in cities such as Columbus, Ohio, and Philadelphia.

 In many cities, the physical and economic toll of the coronavirus itself was on vivid display.
-In Kenosha, Wis., Angela Van Dyke waited along with about 100 other others in chilly temperatures as the sun rose Tuesday morning, despite her worries about exposure to the virus.
+In Kenosha, Wis., Angela Van Dyke waited along with about 100 others in chilly temperatures as the sun rose Tuesday, despite her worries about exposure to the virus.

 “It’s a civic duty to show up, even in the midst of a massive surge” of infections, said Van Dyke, who moved back to her home state from California after losing her job in architecture because of the pandemic.
 She accused Republican leaders in Wisconsin of being “lazy” in their management of the crisis, and she was apprehensive about safety protocols in her polling station as she stood in line.